piyushahir28/CPP-Essentials/Theory/staticKeyword.md

 ```

-4. **Static Member Function**: A function that can be called without creating an object of the class.
+4. **Static Member Function in a Class**: A function that can be called without creating an object of the class.
 It can only access static member variables.

 ```cpp
 class MyClass {